 Dr Christina McGraw

-Adjunct Senior Lecturer - School of Science & Technology
+Adjunct Senior Lecturer - School of Science and Technology

 I obtained my PhD in Analytical Chemistry in 2004 from the University of Washington (Seattle, Washington, USA) with Professor James B. Callis, where I developed thin-film microphones, wind tunnel models, oxygen-sensitive paints, and sensors to study insect flight.